amplication/docs/docs/getting-started/workspace-configuration.md

 Workspaces help you manage your projects by enabling  selected team members to work on specific apps.

 Every app you create in Amplication is associated with a workspace.
 The name of the workspace is displayed in the top left of the workspace window.
-The number to the left of the workspace name indicates the number of apps in the workspace.

 ![](./assets/workspace1.png)